Sergeus/Sergeus.github.io/_drafts/MunchlaxSelfdestructPt2.md

 ![](/assets/img/munchlax-3ds.jpg){:style="max-height:250px;"}
 *On theme and everything*

-That's all the hardware we need to take a Snorlax on a journey from 2005 to 2017!
+That's all the hardware we need to take a [Snorlax](https://www.serebii.net/pokedex-sm/143.shtml) on a journey from 2005 to 2017!

 # Finding a Snorlax

 Next, I need a Snorlax.
 Since Munchlax wasn't introduced until Generation 4, it obviously doesn't exist in Generation 3.
-Munchlax learns Self-destruct as an egg move and a Snorlax holding a Full Incense can be bred into Munchlax in the later games.
+Munchlax learns Self-destruct as an egg move and a Snorlax holding a [Full Incense](https://www.serebii.net/itemdex/fullincense.shtml) can be bred into Munchlax in the later games.
 So it's Snorlax that we need in Generation 3.
 We can teach it Self-destruct and then begin the import journey.

 Here is the first place that things got dicey.
 In Generation 3, Snorlax isn't like most wild Pokémon.
 There's no location in the game where you can repeatably find wild Snorlax roaming around in tall grass.
 In fact, Snorlax isn't catchable at all in Ruby, Sapphire, or Emerald.
 Snorlax *can* be caught in Fire Red & Leaf Green, but there are only two in each game and once you've caught or defeated both of them, that's it.

 There is also one Snorlax in Pokémon XD: Gale of Darkness itself.
 The way Gale of Darkness works, there are no wild Pokémon.
-Instead, some opposing trainers use "Shadow Pokémon" which have been corrupted and turned evil.
+Instead, some opposing trainers use [Shadow Pokémon](https://bulbapedia.bulbagarden.net/wiki/Shadow_Pok%C3%A9mon) which have been corrupted and turned evil.
 The player character has a device that allows them to catch Shadow Pokémon used by other trainers and then later purify them into normal Pokémon.

 ![](/assets/img/shadow-lugia.png){:style="max-height:250px;"}
 *Shadow Lugia, posing for the box art*